Paint me a picture: What does your ideal customer look like?

 A while back, I was working with a luxury travel company and had to craft a buyer persona for their customer, which was a corporate executive traveler.

 Here’s a snippet of what their day-to-day life looked like:

 This was just a small section out of a nearly five-page document really getting down into the nitty-gritty details of the customer.

-I dove deep on an initial introduction – which is a key part to understand the inner workings of your potential buyer’s mind:
+I dove deep into an initial introduction – which is a key part to understanding the inner workings of your potential buyer’s mind:

 His ideal vision in traveling is to experience fine dining and highly rated lodgings that have unique and high-class amenities.
 He is highly open to automating the experience of travel that would normally take up a lot of time and mental bandwidth.
 He doesn’t like to wait or go through long-winded purchase experiences.
 He is highly critical of poor experiences, while also being vocal on good experiences and will refer colleagues to a business experience that he likes.”